Students meet their first patient

 The School of Nursing’s undergraduate curriculum leads to the bachelor of science degree in nursing and prepares graduates for the Registered Nurse licensure examination.
 Employers in a variety of health care settings throughout the country applaud our graduates for their nursing knowledge and skills.

-Nursing Terminal Obectives align with the National League for Nursing Accrediting Commission, Inc. (NLNAC, 2008 Standards and Criteria) such that the curriculum prepares students to achieve the outcomes of the nursing education unit, including safe practice in contemporary health care environments.
+Nursing Terminal Obectives align with the Accreditation Commission for Education in Nursing (ACEN) such that the curriculum prepares students to achieve the outcomes of the nursing education unit, including safe practice in contemporary health care environments.
 Student learning outcomes are used to organize the curriculum, guide the delivery of instruction, direct learning activities, and evaluate student progress.
-Evaluation methodologies are varied, refelct established professional and practice competencies, and measure the achievement of student learning and program outcomes.
-The systematic plan for evaluation emphasizes the ongoing assessment of evaluation of the student learning and program outcomes of the nursing unit and NLNAC standards.
+Evaluation methodologies are varied, reflect established professional and practice competencies, and measure the achievement of student learning and program outcomes.
+The systematic plan for evaluation emphasizes the ongoing assessment of evaluation of the student learning and program outcomes of the nursing unit and ACEN standards.

 Students who complete the undergraduate program in Nursing will demonstrate achievement of competencies appropriate to role preparation.
 Specifically, students will be able to: (Learning Outcomes)